ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/05-common-misunderstandings.md

 One problem with differentiating the concepts of [upper](#upper-bound){.term} and
-[lower bounds](#lower-bound){.term} is that, for most algorithms that you will encounter, it is easy to recognize the true growth rate for that algorithm.
+[lower bounds](#lower-bound){.term} is that, for most algorithms that you will encounter, it is easy to recognise the true growth rate for that algorithm.
 Given complete knowledge about a cost function, the upper and lower bound for that cost function are always the same.
 Thus, the distinction between an upper and a lower